JadeXusq/tinify-compress-anywhere/README.md

 ## Introduction

-compress image files from anywhere to anywhere with tinify plugin
+compress image files from anywhere to anywhere with tinify plugin([document address](https://segmentfault.com/a/1190000043344404))

 ## Installation